-There are really three main methods to easily move Villagers: by moving them in a Boat, a Minecart, or using Beds to move them to where you want them to be.
-The Villagers are pretty dumb so they will pretty much follow you around anywhere as long as you know what you are doing.
+There are three main methods to easily move Villagers: by moving them in a Boat, a Minecart, or using Beds to move them to where you want them to be.
+The Villagers are pretty dumb, so they will follow you anywhere as long as you know what you are doing.

-Most people don’t really know that you can take Villagers back to your base and use them for their shops.
-You can trap them in a room and you can trade items with them that will help you a lot in the future.
+Most people don’t know you can take Villagers back to your base and use them for their shops.
+You can trap them in a room and trade items with them, which will greatly help you in the future.
 Here are all the different methods and ways to transport Villagers in Minecraft.

-What methods should you use to easily move Villagers?
+What methods should you use to move Villagers easily?

-There are 3 pretty simple ways to transport Villagers, but the only downside is that it is going to take you a while.
-If you are successful in transporting them, you will be rewarded by having a permanent shop where you can trade whatever items you can.
+There are 3 pretty simple ways to transport Villagers, but the only downside is that it will take a while.
+If you successfully transport them, you will be rewarded with a permanent shop where you can trade whatever items you can.

-You just have to make sure to check out the specific Villager’s goods before you go through all the trouble of transporting them because it might not be worth it in the long run.
-All these methods are pretty simple to do and you most likely already know how to do them, but here they are:
+You just have to check out the specific Villager’s goods before you go through all the trouble transporting them because it might not be worth it in the long run.
+All these methods are pretty simple to do, and you most likely already know how to do them, but here they are:

 1. Move them in a Boat

-Just be careful to not hit them if you do end up getting into the boat with them.
-If you do get in, make sure you don’t have any weapons out so you don’t kill them if they are low on health.
+Just be careful not to hit them if you end up getting into the boat with them.
+If you do get in, ensure you don’t have any weapons out, so you don’t kill them if they are low on health.
 If you don’t know what else to use, just use a boat.
 It is the most reliable way to move them.

 2. Move them in a Minecart

-Minecarts are definitely the fastest way to move them, but it does take a lot of setting up to make it work properly.
-If your base is far, you are going to need to build a very long track from the Village to your base.
-It is a little tedious at first, but it is definitely the best way to transport your Villagers around.
+Minecarts are the fastest way to move them, but it takes a lot of setting up to make them work properly.
+If your base is far, you must build a long track from the Village to your base.
+It is a little tedious initially, but it is the best way to transport your Villagers.

-You might need to dig through mountains or build over large bodies of water to get them where they need to go, but once you have everything built, you can even use the track yourself to get back and forth.
-It is definitely worth it to build the track for yourself because it is a fast way of travel that is very cheap to craft.
+You might need to dig through mountains or build over large bodies of water to get them where they need to go, but once you have everything built, you can even use the track to get back and forth.
+Building the track for yourself is worth it because it is a fast way of travel that is very cheap to craft.

 3. Move them with beds

-This is one of the longest and hardest methods to do because you need to build a ton of beds.
-The Villagers do move towards beds so what you can do is every 30 blocks, set up a bed, and slowly destroy each one to make the Villagers move to the next one.
+This is one of the longest and hardest methods because you must build many beds.
+The Villagers do move toward beds, so what you can do is every 30 blocks, set up a bed and slowly destroy each one to make the Villagers move to the next one.

-The plus to this method is that you can move multiple Villagers at once, but it is scary because they aren’t protected from any mobs.
+The plus to this method is that you can move multiple Villagers simultaneously, but it is scary because they aren’t protected from mobs.
 They can easily be attacked if you aren’t watching them at all times, and it is not like they can protect themselves.
-It is a good method, but you should probably stick to an easier one just in case.
+It is a good method, but you should probably stick to an easier one, just in case.

 How to move Villagers through the Nether

-Moving Villagers through the Nether is absolutely terrifying if you don’t put the necessary precautions in beforehand.
-Yes, you can move them through the Nether, but it is going to take some work for you to get every Villager through safely.
+Moving Villagers through the Nether is terrifying if you don’t put the necessary precautions in beforehand.
+Yes, you can move them through the Nether, but it will take some work to get every Villager through safely.

-The first thing you are going to want to do is to determine the distance from either Nether portal.
-Find a good route between them and make better routes through tunnels to make it an even faster one.
-You are going to want to use Minecarts for this because it is going to be the fastest method in this area.
+The first thing you will want to do is determine the distance from either Nether portal.
+Find a good route between them and make better routes through tunnels to make it even faster.
+You will want to use Minecarts for this because it will be the fastest method in this area.

-If you don’t, make sure you cover the track in some harder material like cobblestone or any material you think will be the safest.
-Just make sure that the Villagers won’t get harmed by any of the mobs around the track.
+If you don’t, cover the track in some harder material like cobblestone or any material you think will be the safest.
+Just ensure the Villagers won’t get harmed by any mobs around the track.